 - If it is served by post, it must be addressed to the address nominated on eNaTIS by the registered owner and delivered by the SA Post Office.

-- If it is served electronically, any electronic means may be used.
+- As previously mentioned, if it is served electronically, any electronic means may be used.
 This is because the definition of “electronic service” is extremely broad.
 It does not only include email.

-- In both cases, the infringement notice must be issued and served within 60 days of the alleged infringement.
-The countdown to other processes starts after 60 days from the alleged infringement.
+- In both cases (electronic or postal), the infringement notice must be issued and served within 60 days of the alleged infringement.
+If it is not delivered before that time, the countdown to other processes automatically starts after 60 days from the alleged infringement.

 - Also, in both cases, the infringement notice is deemed to have been served (received by its addressee) on the tenth day of position unless the contrary is proven.